MassimoTrionfante/Weedim_VirtualPiano/README.md

 # Weedim Virtual Piano
 This simple Android App was developed as project for an exam.
 Its aim is to both be an effective virtual piano, and to be a tool which can be combined with the Weedim Desktop app, making your life easier to build simple mono-channeled MIDIs.

-# How to install
+# How to install Weedim Virtual Piano
-The folder is an Android Studio Project developed on Windows.
-It should be fine to clone the whole repo as Android Studio project.
+This repo is the content of the generic Android Studio Project.
+Simply clone the whole repo and open it using Android Studio.
+In case you get issues about "deleting old versions of the app", simply click OK, and it should install anyways.

 # How to use
 First, make sure you have Weedim running on any device (in case you're not, get the repo here: https://github.com/MassimoTrionfante/Weedim).
 Keep in mind the IP address and the port you choose for running the Weedim Web Services.